 45B.
 Inspections

+(1)(a)In this section “compliance” means compliance with a provision of this Act or any order, determination or directive made in terms of this Act and which, if not complied with, constitutes non-compliance.

-(1)[For]An inspector appointed in terms of section 45A may enter the premises, excluding a private residence, of an accountable institution or reporting institution which is registered in terms of section 43B or otherwise licensed or authorised by the supervisory body and inspect the affairs of an accountable institution or reporting institution, as the case may be, for the purposes of determining compliance with this Act or any order, determination or directive made in terms of this Act [an inspector may at any reasonable time and on reasonable notice, where appropriate, enter and inspect any premises at which the Centre or, when acting in terms of section 45(1), the supervisory body reasonably believes that the business of an accountable institution, reporting institution or other person to whom the provisions of this Act apply, is conducted].
+(b) [For]An inspector appointed in terms of section 45A may enter the premises, excluding a private residence, of an accountable institution or reporting institution which is registered in terms of section 43B or otherwise licensed or authorised by a supervisory body and inspect the affairs of the accountable institution or reporting institution, as the case may be, for the purposes of determining compliance [with this Act or any order, determination or directive made in terms of this Act an inspector may at any reasonable time and on reasonable notice, where appropriate, enter and inspect any premises at which the Centre or, when acting in terms of section 45(1), the supervisory body reasonably believes that the business of an accountable institution, reporting institution or other person to whom the provisions of this Act apply, is conducted].

-(1A) An inspector appointed in terms of section 45A may, for the purposes of determining compliance with this Act or any order, determination or directive made in terms of this Act, and on the authority of a warrant issued under subsection (1B), enter —
+(1A) An inspector appointed in terms of section 45A may, for the purposes of determining compliance, and on the authority of a warrant issued under subsection (1B), enter and inspect—

 (a) a private residence; or

-(b) any premises other than premises contemplated in subsection (1),
+(b) any premises other than premises contemplated in subsection (1)(b) or paragraph (a) (in this section referred to as “unlicensed business premises”),

-if the Centre or, when acting in terms of section 45(1), a supervisory body, as the case may be, reasonably believes that the residence or premises are used for a business to which the provisions of this Act apply.
+if the Centre or a supervisory body reasonably believes that the residence or premises are used for a business to which the provisions of this Act apply.

 (1B) A magistrate or judge may issue a warrant contemplated in subsection (1A)—

-(a) on written application by the Centre or a supervisory body setting out under oath or affirmation why it is necessary for an inspector to have access the premises; and
+(a) on written application by the Centre or a supervisory body setting out under oath or affirmation why it is necessary for an inspector to enter and inspect the private residence or unlicensed business premises; and

 (b) if it appears to the magistrate or judge from the information under oath or affirmation that—